truflation/tsn-sdk/docs/type-of-streams.md

 - The original data provider can still push primitives to the stream.
 - The data provider cannot drop the stream or modify its taxonomy.
-- Ownership of the stream is transferred to the TSN governance.
+- Ownership of the stream is transferred to the TN governance.
 - Any future changes to the stream are decided by the community through governance processes.

 ### Examples: